npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 1. Generic Medicine
 2. K-4 missile
 ## Rajasthan Science

+### 2025
+1. Which latest digital initiatives are being planned by Department of Tourism, Govtof Rajasthan under Rajasthan Tourism Policy drafted in 2024?
 ### 2018
 1. Enumerate and comment upon the schemes and works considered under Public Health initiative in Rajasthan.